Evidence Level

 Adults with major depressive disorder on antidepressant therapy.

-Folic acid augmentation did NOT significantly improve depression outcomes vs placebo augmentation.
+Folic acid augmentation did not significantly improve depression outcomes vs placebo augmentation.
 Important negative finding.
 Note: methylated folate (L-5-MTHF / Metafolin®) for depression augmentation has shown more promise in subsequent trials, particularly for MTHFR-deficient patients — but standard folic acid does not appear to augment antidepressants overall.

 4